Staining of microtubules in human cell line U-2 OS (HPA044005)

 Scale bar represents 10µm

-Microtubules are a part of the cellular cytoskeleton and function as a rail network within the cytoplasm used to transport vesicles to different locations.
-Their polymerization starts from the microtubule-organizing center (MTOC) and stretches out to the edges of the cell.
-A characteristic feature of microtubules is that they are constantly in the process of elongation (polymerization) or shrinkage (depolymerization), a phenomenon known as dynamic instability.
+Microtubules function as a rail network within the cell used to transport vesicles and other organelles.
+They start out from microtubule organizing centres (MTOC) and stretch out to the edges of the cell.
+A characteristic feature of microtubules is that they never reach a steady-state length and thus remain constantly in the process of elongation (polymerization) or shrinkage (depolymerization), a phenomenon known as dynamic instability.
 This allows the cell to change its shape in response to different environmental conditions.

 Immunofluorescent staining of microtubules shows thin strands that stretch throughout the whole cell.
-It is almost always possible to detect the site from which they originate, the MTOC.
-Some proteins are exclusively localized to the growing plus ends of the microtubule, in which case only the tip furthest away from the center is stained.
-The mitotic spindle can be detected during cell division as a structure that attaches to the chromosomes and pulls them apart in the process.
+It is almost always possible to detect the center from which they all originate, the MTOC.
+Some proteins are exclusively localised to the growing plus ends of the microtubule, in which case only the tip furthest away from the center is stained.
+The mitotic spindle can exclusively be detected during cell division as a structure that attaches to the chromosomes and pulls them apart.
 Size and shape of the mitotic spindle vary and are dependent on the progress of the cell division.